 How the Integrated Master Plan (IMP) relates to the Integrated Master Schedule (IMS)

-The IMP and Integrated Master Schedule (IMS) are linked together and show that a program is adequately planned and has the potential to achieve its goals and objectives within a program’s schedule and cost constraints.
+The Integrated Master Plan (IMP) and Integrated Master Schedule (IMS) are linked together and show that a program is adequately planned and has the potential to achieve its goals and objectives within a program’s schedule and cost constraints.
 The IMP and IMS are valuable tools a PM can use in preparing for a Request for Proposal (RFP) and Source Selection.
-It can serve as the basis of an offeror’s proposal and evaluation criteria.
+It can be the basis of an offeror’s proposal and evaluation criteria.

 The IMP and IMS are Program Management tools for program personnel and stakeholders to provide oversight of acquisition programs.
 They provide a systematic approach to program planning, scheduling, and execution.